Google taps AI to improve news results in Search

 Powering this experiencing is a new story-understanding technology that graphs the people, places, and things involved in a news story and then draw connections between them.
 Distinct groups of news articles are informed by natural language understanding architectures like Bidirectional Encoder Representations from Transformers (BERT), which Google recently deployed to Search to help improve its understand the intent behind users’ search queries.

 Alongside these improvements, Google says it’s now featuring key information like notable quotes and related opinion pieces in the top stories carousel within Search.
-It’s an attempt to provide a “more well-rounded” preview of a news’s tone and tenor, according to Osborn, and a part of a longer-term effort to expand the types of journalistic contributions users encounter in Search.
+It’s an attempt to provide a “more well-rounded” preview of a news piece’s tone and tenor, according to Osborn, and a part of a longer-term effort to expand the types of journalistic contributions users encounter in Search.

 “We hope these updates help people engage with the most relevant information and build a deeper understanding of the world around them,” said Osborn.

 This week’s enhancements to Search come over a year after Google completely revamped Google News, using information it knows about users to suggest things that might interest them.
-It saw the launch of the For You section, which serves up tidbits specially for people based on what Google thinks they’ll like, with a starting point of five picks that mix big stories and local news.
-In addition to it, a new visual layout format called Newscasts rolled out, which uses machine learning to “understand” a range of content from across videos and articles on a single given topic, as well as Full Coverage, which shows stories reported from multiple sources and includes local coverage, videos, FAQs, social media commentary, and a timeline of events.
+It saw the launch of the For You section, which serves up tidbits specifically for people based on what Google thinks they’ll like, with a starting point of five picks that mix big stories and local news.
+In addition, a new visual layout format called Newscasts rolled out, which uses machine learning to “understand” a range of content from across videos and articles on a single given topic, as well as Full Coverage, which shows stories reported from multiple sources and includes local coverage, videos, FAQs, social media commentary, and a timeline of events.